Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 - Louisiana has two wins against the spread in six games this season.

-- The Ragin' Cajuns have been favored by 18 points or more two times this season and covered the spread in one of them.
+- The Ragin' Cajuns have covered the spread once this season when favored by 18 points or more (in two chances).

-- Louisiana's games this year have hit the over on one of six set point totals (16.7%).

 - This year, the Ragin' Cajuns have five turnovers, three fewer than the Red Wolves have takeaways (8).